 This is when I came across various spiritual traditions both old and new age but it is primarily Buddhism and the Advaita traditions that grasped my interest, to which I engaged on a journey of self-realisation.
 This lead me to explore other avenues such as the shamanic traditions in Amazonian Peru where I participated in ancient ayahuasca ceremonies exploring areas of my unconscious.
 As I began to heal a desire to be of service to others grew.
 This is why currently I am a trainee in both Psychosynthesis psychotherapy and holotropic-breathwork.

 I am currently in my fourth year of training under the support of Joan and Roger Evans at the Psychosynthesis Institute based in Middlesex University.
-Once I have finished my course I will have a master's in Psychosynthesis psychology and I aim to become UKCP registered.
+I have a MASTERS DEGREE in PSYCHOSYNTHESIS PSYCHOLOGY and I am currently working towards UKCP qualification.
 My mindfulness and meditation practice as well as my knowledge in psychosynthesis and holotropic breathwork give me a patient and empathic approach with a natural curiosity to get to know you and help you heal and grow.